 Information and resources for the Special Day Offerings are available on the Disciples Mission Fund web site.

-The Easter Special Day Offering supports General Ministries including the Division of Overseas Ministries, Disciples Home Mission, Council on Christian Unity, the Disciples of Christ Historical Society, Higher Education and Leadership Ministries, Disciples Benevolent Services (direct support to eight facilities), racial and ethnic ministries, Pension Fund, Center for Faith and Giving, Disciples Mission Fund Promotion and Treasury Services.
+The Easter Special Day Offering supports General Ministries including the Division of Overseas Ministries, Disciples Home Mission, Council on Christian Unity, the Disciples of Christ Historical Society, Higher Education and Leadership Ministries, National Benevolent Association (direct support to eight facilities), racial and ethnic ministries, Pension Fund, Center for Faith and Giving, Disciples Mission Fund Promotion and Treasury Services.

 The Pentecost Offering supports new church establishment.
 The New Church Ministry office within Church Extension uses half for projects across the nation.
 The Christian Church in Indiana uses half for projects in Indiana.

-The Thanksgiving Offering supports the work of higher education institutions, 14 colleges and seven seminaries.
+The Thanksgiving Offering supports the work of higher education institutions, 15 colleges and seven seminaries.
+Learn more HERE

 The Christmas Offering supports the work of regions.
 All gifts to the Christmas Offering from Indiana congregations support the ministry of the Christian Church in Indiana.
 Visit HERE